a4abhishek/shell-scripts/CONTRIBUTING.md

 - Use the imperative mood (e.g., "Fix bug", "Add feature").
 - Reference any related issues by including the issue number (e.g., `Fixes #42`).
 - Keep commits atomic: each commit should represent a single logical change.
-- Limit your commit subject line to around 50 characters, with the body wrapped at around 72 characters per line.
+- Limit your commit subject line to around 50 characters, and wrap the body at around 72 characters per line.

 ### 6. Testing